iomesh/docs/docs/stateful-applications/iomesh-for-mongodb.md

 Persistent volumes will be created by IOMesh for each MongoDB pod, and each persistent volume will have configurations such as filetype and replication factor as configured in the StorageClass.

-Once done, Once done, you can expand, snapshot, or clone persistent volumes where MySQL data are located.
+Once done, you can expand, snapshot, or clone persistent volumes where MySQL data are located.
 For details, refer to [Volume Operations] and [VolumeSnapshot Operations].